Tuesday, 2 May 2017

 “According to these ‘mereological nihilists’, tables, chairs, computers, molecules, people, and other composite objects, simply don’t exist.
 All that exist are simples—entities without further parts; subatomic particles presumably—which are ‘arranged table-wise’, ‘arranged chair-wise’, and so on.”

-It can of course be the case that I simply don't understand the arguments.
+It may of course be the case that I simply don't understand the arguments.
 It may also be that I don't want to understand the arguments.
 More relevantly, these issues may well be substantive without me knowing it.
 They may be substantive without anyone (except mereological nihilists and Sider) knowing it.

 Finally, there's a position which appears to be quite arbitrary; which Sider himself acknowledges.
 That's the position of Peter van Inwagen.
 According to Sider,